osman2491/akan-name/README.md

-###portfolio
+## portfolio

-This is an application for my portfolio landing page, 19/08/2018 By Osman Mohamed
+This is an application for determining your akan name, landing page, 19/08/2018 By Osman Mohamed

-###Description
+### Description

-This is application is called Portfolio landing page.
+This is application is called akan name determinder landing page.
 THe main page(a birthday form)

-###Setup/Installation Requirements
+### Setup/Installation Requirements

 Make sure your computer has an editor you can use atom or Visual Studio(preferred), sublime text or notepad++ You can view it using a browser such as chrome and mozilla firefox